 Different manufacturers have different styles of atomizers that may have their own proprietary method for fixing attaching a coil.
 The majority of devices however allow you to simply unscrew the coil for removal before replacing it with a new one.

 Other designs feature push-fit coils that require no screw action, or single-use pods like our LiQuid Air, which feature a built-in coil that is simply discarded with the pod and replaced as a single unit.

 In any case, you should always refer to your device instructions to establish exactly how to change your atomiser head/coil.
 This will ensure you do not damage the device or yourself in the process!

 How can I help my atomizer last?

 There are several things a user can do to keep his/her atomizer in good working order.
-The simplest approach is to avoid dropping the e-cigarette, or ensure it is stored it in a place where it can’t be knocked around.
+The simplest approach is to avoid dropping the e-cigarette, or ensure it is stored it in a place without extreme conditions and where it can’t be knocked around.

 We hope this post has helped to educate you a little in the anatomy of your e-cigarette, and next time someone asks you ‘What is an atomizer?’
 You can help them understand a little more of the science behind vaping.

 Experiment with e-liquid flavours